k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: priest tortle couldn't wear the Mitre of Holiness
 - Allow helm of speed to be made of more materials
 - Give tortles a slightly higher weight carry cap
+- Fix: weight of forged object could sometimes be incorrect